Blinky Bill the Movie

-Blinky Bill the Movie is a 2015 animated adventure comedy film based on the Blinky Bill character created by Dorothy Wall for a children's book series in 1933.
+Blinky Bill the Movie is a 2015 Australian animated adventure comedy film based on the Blinky Bill character created by Dorothy Wall for a children's book series in 1933.
 The film was produced by Flying Bark Productions and partly distributed and co-produced by Assemblage Entertainment and Telegael.
+The film was directed by Deane Taylor and written by Fin Edquist.
+It stars the voices of Ryan Kwanten, Rufus Sewell, Toni Collette, David Wenham, Deborah Mailman, Richard Roxburgh, Robin McLeavy, Barry Otto and Barry Humphries.

 Plot

 In the town of Greenpatch, a courageous young koala named Blinky Bill tells a story about his father, Mr. Bill while embarking on a journey across the wild, and dangerous Australian outback in the hope of finding him.

 Blinky's dad had created their home Greenpatch, where every animal could feel safe and live in peace.
 Blinky has been influenced by the legend of his father, who is on an adventure to the Sea of White Dragons.
 When Mayor Cranklepot attempts to dominate Greenpatch and become the ruler, Blinky realises that he must go in search of his father.
 Throughout his adventure, he befriends a girl koala named Nutsy, a lizard named Jacko, and a few other creatures who assist Blinky on his quest.
 He discovers that being a hero is complicated and requires teamwork.